It4innovations/Handicap/README.md

 ## Download and install project

 For this purpose, we use git client.
-At the first step, we will open terminal and execute command ```git clone https://code.it4i.cz/ADAS/ExtendingHandicapGraphLabeling```.
+At the first step, we will open terminal and execute command ```git clone https://github.com/It4innovations/Handicap```.
-After that, we open folder `ExtendingHandicapGraphLabeling` via command `cd ExtendingHandicapGraphLabeling` and enter the final command for compilation `make`.
+After that, we open folder `Handicap` via command `cd Handicap` and enter the final command for compilation `make`.

 ## Running a program